Cheapest electricity in United network Victoria

 Rates shown include GST and all available discounts.

-Plan rates are variable and future rates may be subject to change by the Retailer - except where plan rates are stated as fixed in the Basic Plan Information Documents/Energy Price Fact Sheet.
-Plans are updated weekly from the Retailer's Basic Plan Information Documents/Energy Price Fact Sheets.
+Plan rates are variable and future rates may be subject to change by the Retailer - except where plan rates are stated as fixed in the Energy Price Fact Sheet.

-* Reference Price Discount refers to the discount off the yearly cost of the Default Market Offer (DMO) for NSW, QLD and SA, Victorian Default Offer (VDO), ActewAGL Standing offer for ACT or Aurora Regulated Offer for TAS, for a household on a flat/anytime rate without controlled load tariff.
-Discount is calculated based on annual usage in each state/network area of 7,722kWh (ACT), 3,911kWh (NSW-Ausgrid), 4,913kWh (NSW-Endeavour), 4,613kWh (NSW-Essential), 4,613kWh (QLD-Energex), 4,011 (SA), 4,000kWh (VIC) and 9,475kWh (TAS) AER benchmark.
-The DMO and VDO Reference Price is a guide (provided by the AER and ESC) and does not take into account solar export nor a property's actual annual usage or when that usage occurs (for Time Of Use plans).
+*Reference Price refers to the unconditional discount off the yearly cost of the Victorian Default Offer (VDO) for a household on a flat rate tariff without controlled load using 4000kWh annually.
+The VDO that applies in each Victoria network area is $1902 in AusNet; $1456 in CitiPower; $1664 in Jemena; $1699 in Powercor and $1554 in United Energy.
+Regulation requires the VDO Reference Price to be displayed, however it does not take into account solar export nor a property's actual annual usage or when that usage occurs (for Time Of Use plans).

-** The Reference Price Discount shown for partner retailers includes the value of exclusive benefits available when switching through wattever.com.au including Prezzee eGift cards from WATTever and additional upfront/recurring credits from partner retailers.
+Cost/Year estimate shown is for the first year and includes all conditional discounts plus the value of exclusive benefits available when switching through wattever.com.au such as Prezzee eGift cards from WATTever and additional upfront/recurring credits from partner retailers.
+See plan details for more information.
+Your bill will vary based on actual usage.

 Time of Use hours displayed are the periods published by each network.
-Individual retailers may offer different time of use hours - please review the plan BPID/Fact Sheet.
+Individual retailers may offer different time of use hours - please review the plan Energy Price Fact Sheet.